Colmar in Winter: 17 Fairytale & Festive Things to Do

 Learn about the origins of the Statue of Liberty.

-In Colmar, you can visit the Bartholdi Museum, which retraces the life and work of the sculptor from Alsace, including his famous work Les grands Soutiens du monde from 1902, meaning “The Great Supporters of the World” in English.
+To learn more, visit the Bartholdi Museum, a place that retraces the life and work of the sculptor, including his famous work Les grands Soutiens du monde which remains one of his more enduring legacies.

 Check out the Quartier des Tanneurs.